DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 . $HOME/dafoam/loadDAFoam.sh
 </pre>

-{% include note.html content="You need to complete the following steps on the same termimal session.
+{% include note.html content="You need to complete the following steps on the same terminal session.
 If you start a new terminal session, you need to load the loadDAFoam.sh script before installing DAFoam packages!" %}

 Next, we will create the "packages", "OpenFOAM", and "repos" folders in $DAFOAM_ROOT_PATH.